 First thing’s first.
 Operagirl….

-So here’s the dish… I participated in a 2 week opera program in Oslo, Norway, this past summer. <gasp!> I can’t believe summer is over?!
+So here’s the dish… I participated in a two week opera program in Oslo, Norway, this past summer. <gasp!> I can’t believe summer is over?!
 My teacher invited me to come and after careful consideration my main squeeze and I decided it was a good investment for my operatic development.
 And it really was.

 Snakker du norsk?
 Errr…

 Sprechen Sie Deutsch?
 Ich spreche ein bisschen Deutsch.

 The program I attended is called LidalNorth and it is an audition-based 2 week summer program.
 My teacher, Mark Schnaible and his wife, THE Trish McCaffrey teach there every summer and it was the perfect opportunity for me to receive back to back lessons (nonsingers: you might be surprised how important that is for correct reinforcement of muscle memory) and also some role/concert experience.